 Never take more cash than you can afford to lose.

-It’s often safer to use a credit card or travel card when cards are accepted because you’ll be able to track your spending.
+It’s often safer to use a debit card, credit card or travel card when cards are accepted because you’ll be able to track your spending.

-If your card gets lost or stolen, you can cancel it almost immediately.
+If your card gets lost or stolen, you can block it immediately in the NAB Mobile Banking app, NAB Internet Banking or by calling us.
 It becomes useless to the thief and you haven't lost your money.

 If your card transaction is cancelled or unsuccessful, remember to ask for a copy of the EFTPOS receipt before you try again.